Cystic Fibrosis and the Reproductive System

 How does CF affect the reproductive system?

-Children with cystic fibrosis (CF) have an abnormality in the function of a cell protein called CFTR (cystic fibrosis transmembrane regulator).
+Children with cystic fibrosis (CF) have a problem with how the cell protein CFTR (cystic fibrosis transmembrane conductance regulator) works.
 CFTR controls the flow of water and certain salts in and out of the body's cells.
 As the movement of salt and water in and out of cells is altered, mucus becomes thickened.

 In the reproductive system, the thickened secretions can cause blockages.
 These can affect how the sex organs develop and work.